cs8898/leJOS-Ev3-API/README.md

 what i won't do
 ===============
-- edit motors (they are realy great)
+- edit motors (they are really great)